Table of Contents

 42Signals’ competitor analysis

-The foundation of any benchmarking program is a clearly defined competitor set.
+The foundation of any benchmarking program is a clearly defined competitor set via a competitor analysis framework.
 This should extend beyond direct rivals to include indirect competitors and substitute products that fulfil the same consumer need.
 A focused cohort of 5-10 key players typically provides the most actionable insights.

 Phase 2: Strategic Product Selection